oreohive/oreohive.org/web/src/routes/about/+page.md

 as such, you cannot use them under the same terms of either of these licenses.

 you're allowed to **either**:
-- host an **unaltered**, freely-available, open-source, unmodified version of the oreohive.org website or api with branding for **non-commercial**, **not-for-profit** purposes, or
+- host a completely **unaltered**, freely-available, open-source, unmodified version of the oreohive.org website or api with branding for **non-commercial**, **not-for-profit** purposes, or

-- host a **greatly / significantly modified**, significantly built-upon version of the oreohive.org website as a 'fork' without any of the branding (including the name) but with significant and appropriate attributions to the oreohive organisation @ oreohive.org, clearly stating that you built the website upon our work at oreohive.org. ultimately, what is considered 'greatly / significantly modified' is up to our discretion, but this is something we consider ourselves really quite fair about.
+- host a **greatly / significantly modified**, significantly built-upon version of the oreohive.org website as a 'fork' without any of the branding (including the name) but with significant and appropriate attributions to the oreohive organisation @ oreohive.org, clearly stating that you built the website upon our work at oreohive.org.

---
+ultimately, what is considered 'greatly / significantly modified' is up to our discretion, but this is something we'd consider ourselves really quite fair about.

+---

 ### conclusion, and terms & ethics of use
 in general, **it's highly unlikely you'll find us chasing people or entities over licensing crap if they're doing us no direct harm**. this is just to stop naughty people stealing our stuff without giving back to the community.